SpencerO21/PokeReview/README.md

 ## HTML Deliverables
-- Simon HTML deployed to your production environment: learned how to deploy using the .sh file
-- **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
-- **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-The TAs will only grade things that have been clearly described as being completed.
-Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
-- **Prerequisite**: Enough Git commits to fully prove your ownership of your code.
-This usually means dozens of commits spread across multiple days of the deliverable development period.
-Failure to do this may result in the rejection of your submission.
-- Properly structured HTML
-  - 20% HTML pages for each component of your application
+  - HTML Pages: Three different pages.
+One for each view. index.html(login), pokelist.html, pokeDetail.html
-  - 10% Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER
-  - 10% Links between pages as necessary
-  - 10% Application textual content
+  - Proper HTML element usage: I used all the right tags as I already am familiar with html
+  - Links: there are links between views
+  - Text: there is some example/placeholder text for things
-  - 10% Placeholder for 3rd party service calls
+  - Placeholder for 3rd party service calls - The list page will be generated from a 3rd party service call as well as the poke detail page
-  - 10% Application images
+  - Images: Image is displayed on pokeDetail page
-  - 10% Login placeholder, including user name display
+  - Login placeholder, including user name display: The login placeholder is on the index.html page
-  - 10% Database data placeholder showing content stored in the database
+  - Database data placeholder showing content stored in the database: Comments are on the pokedetail which will be stored in the database
-  - 10% WebSocket data placeholder showing where realtime communication will go
+  - WebSocket data placeholder showing where realtime communication will go: There is a comment section where users can post and see other comments